Frequently Asked Questions

 What is the difference between BMI and BMIR?

-BMI is the Biomedical Informatics Training Program, an interdepartmental program affiliated with the Department of Biomedical Data Science in Stanford's School of Medicine granting MS and PhD degrees.
+BMI is the Biomedical Informatics Training Program, the program affiliated with the Department of Biomedical Data Science in Stanford's School of Medicine granting MS and PhD degrees.
 BMIR is the Stanford Center for Biomedical Informatics Research, a division in the Department of Medicine devoted to research in this area.
 Several faculty are affiliated with both BMI and BMIR, and BMI students can do research at BMIR.

 What do I do if I still have questions?